- Overview

 - Ideal for demanding research applications

-- Free use of DeltaLINK-Cloud data sharing service
+- Compatible with DeltaLINK-Cloud online data sharing platform

 - Calculation of full Penman-Monteith evapotranspiration equation